hgrecco/mdform/README.rst

     Do you like this = () YES () NO

-will generate the following jinja template:
+will generate the following html template:

 .. code-block:: text